jlian/super-smashteroids/README.md

 Known Issues
 ------------

-- Currently, if the program is compiled outside of Eclipse (our chosen IDE), anything resources (fonts, images, music) cannot be used by the game due to directory issues.
+- Currently, if the program is compiled outside of Eclipse (our chosen IDE), any resources (fonts, images, music) cannot be used by the game due to directory issues.
 - Once all the lives run out, the game crashes.
 We are working on a fix.

 Dependencies